danielnjama/linux-commands/README.md

 4. Navigate to your second name folder, and add more lines of "Hello world!!!".
 Upto 5 lines.
 5. Create a duplicate of the new-exercise.txt file and give it a name of your choice.
 6. List files and view their content using ls, cat, more, and less.: 1.
 To confirm 2 files under your second name folder and confirm the content.

+**Explore Further**
+1. Explore how to sync or move files in a folder from one server to another:: (remote-remote or remote-local)
+2. How to scp a file from local server to EC2 instance using the key file (PEM)
+3. Explore other methods that can be used to get files to a remote server, including but not limited to Cloning a github repo, wget method etc.

 # 4. Text Manipulation